end-initiative/end-initiative/pages/activities.md

 Requirements for all services:  None

 Exotic food at the market is always abound with how popular a stop Bridgetown is for the Broken Sea.
-By scouring the markets and partaking in unique dishes, you can give your body the edge in your next encounter (The temporary hit points do not become effective until your next encounter or when you next take damage).
+By scouring the markets and partaking in unique dishes, you can give your body the edge in your next encounter.

 For 1d10 gold pieces, you can spend time in the market and then roll a d20 if you want to spend that much.
 0-3 the Food you find is good, but not beneficial healthwise.
 On a 4-10, you gain 1d4+1 temp HP.
 On an 11-15, you gain 1d6+1 temporary hit points.
-And on a 16-20, you gain 1d8+1 temporary hit points.
+And on a 16-20, you gain 1d8+1 temporary hit points (The temporary hit points do not become effective until your next encounter or when you next take damage).

 While you can visit the market multiple times, boosts do not stack and the most recent successful visit dictates your temporary hit points.
 If you are proficient in Cooks Utensils, you can spot the true delicacies in the market and thus the minimum roll you can get is a 4.

 ## Gale Gill Inn